eijnar/rokku-sokuho-webcrawler/README.md

 Enter the new virtual environment by running `source .venv/bin/activate` and install the requirements with `pip install -r requirements.txt`

-After that you should be able to run the script.
+After that you should be able to run both the crawler and the flask-frontend.

-## Configuration
-But before you start the script for the first time you should do some configuration.

-### Spreadsheet (.ods)
-This file should be edited with the actual sites you need to monitor.
-It's currently a OpenDocuments spreadsheet.
-The one provided only has some examples with *one address setup for failure and one that is always changing*.

-### SMTP server
-You need to provide email settings in the `email_settings {}` bracket.
-The username is currently named `custom_sender_email` and the password is `sender_password`.

-Remember to change the `recipient_email` to the adress you would like to have the mail delivered.

-_Currently only SSL accepting smtp servers are supported_

 ### Systemd